 - b) For building occupant loads up to 500, a Type 4 system is installed, and for occupant loads exceeding 500 a Type 7 system is installed.
-These systems shall be installed in the exitway and connected to alerting devices installed throughout the building, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway, and - iii) can include, but are not limited to, a reception counter and toilet facilities.
+These systems shall be installed in the exitway and connected to alerting devices installed throughout the building, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway - iii) occupy a total floor area of not more than 6.0 m^{2.} may be located in a vertical safe path containing a stairway provided the following conditions are satisfied:

+Permitted activities include but are not limited to a reception counter (but not an associated office) and toilet facilities.